Colin-b/layaberr/README.md

 <a href='https://pse.tools.digital.engie.com/drm-all.gem/job/team/view/Python%20modules/job/layaberr/job/master/lastSuccessfulBuild/testReport/'><img src='https://pse.tools.digital.engie.com/drm-all.gem/buildStatus/icon?job=team/layaberr/master&config=testCount'></a>
 </p>

-To be able to throw exceptions in your code and send a proper HTTP response automatically to your client your need to add layaberr error handlers to your API and endpoints.
+To be able to throw exceptions in your code and send a proper HTTP response automatically to your client your need to add error handler(s) to your API and endpoints.

+## Add all handlers at once

 ```python
 from flask_restplus import Resource